How to Become a Travel Writer (& Get Paid For It)

 1. Proof You Can Write (AKA a Portfolio)

-I’ve been a writer my entire career working mostly in the legal, accounting, energy and government sectors, all well before I started freelancing.
+I’ve been a writer my entire career, mostly working in legal, accounting, energy, and government sectors, all well before I started freelancing.
 And while I didn’t have travel-specific experience, I did have a portfolio and demonstrable knowledge of search engine optimization (SEO).

 The original travel gig I got was updating articles from an SEO perspective.
 After I completed that, I was moved to their regular pool of freelancers and started taking on more niche work from there.

-All this is to say that if you want to become a travel writer, you need to show them that you can do the job.
+All this is to say: if you want to become a travel writer, you need to show them that you can do the job—and you can do it with real experience.
 You do that by producing travel clips for your portfolio.

 Clips, for those of us just starting out, are examples.